 end

-# Defining the properties of a cat
+property meow # Defining the properties of a cat end

-property bark
+property bark end

 So far so good.
 However, the main issue occurs when there is an animal that shares the properties of both